Political views of Generation Z: Economic values

 Though still generally popular among all age groups, Europeans ages 18 to 29 are less likely than older groups to support fiscal redistribution.
-This age group in the EU is also more likely to attribute poverty to “laziness or lack of willpower," though this sentiment is not the majority view of the cohort in most countries in Europe.
+This age group in the EU is also more likely to attribute poverty to “laziness or lack of willpower", though this sentiment is not the majority view of the cohort in most countries in Europe.

 According to a 2021 Forefront Market Research poll commissioned by the Institute of Economic Affairs, a conservative think tank, 67% of young people in the UK (those aged 16 to 34) say they would like to live in a socialist economic system.
-The poll also found that overwhelming majorities of Gen-Z Britons (aged 16 to 22) blame capitalism for the UK housing crisis to some extent, label climate change as a capitalist problem, and would like to nationalize utilities and railways.
+The poll also found that overwhelming majorities of Gen Z Britons (aged 16 to 22) blame capitalism for the UK housing crisis to some extent, label climate change as a capitalist problem, and would like to nationalize utilities and railways.

 According to a 2018 International Federation of Accountants survey of G20 countries, the top three public policy priorities for members of Generation Z are the stability of the national economy, the quality of education, and the availability of jobs.
 The bottom issues, on the other hand, were addressing income and wealth inequality, making regulations smarter and more effective, and improving the effectiveness of international taxation.
 Moreover, healthcare is a top priority for Generation Z in Canada, France, Germany, and the United States.
 Tackling wealth and income inequality is deemed of vital importance in Indonesia, Saudi Arabia, and Turkey.

 International affairs

 Polling has shown that Generation Z is, on the whole, less nationalist than previous generations, a shift stemming in part from increased contact with other cultures.

 In 2019, Harvard University's Institute of Politics Youth Poll asked voters aged 18 to 29 – younger Millennials and the first wave of Generation Z – what they would like to be priorities for US foreign policy.
 They found that the top issues for these voters were countering terrorism and protecting human rights (both 39%), and protecting the environment (34%).
 Preventing nuclear proliferation and defending U.S. allies were not as important to young American voters.
 According to the Eurobarometer in 2016 to 2018, over 60% of Europeans between 15 and 24 viewed globalization positively, in stark contrast with older cohorts.

 A 2018 YouGov poll asked British voters whether leaving the European Union was a good idea in hindsight.
-They found that 42% said yes while 45% said no. Among them, 19% of those between the ages of 18 to 24 said yes, as did 61% of pensioners.
+They found that 42% said yes while 45% said no. Among them, 19% of those between the ages of 18 and 24 said yes, as did 61% of pensioners.
 Overall the British public has not changed their minds on the issue as this aligned with the results of the 2016 Brexit referendum when younger voters were more likely to vote to stay in the European Union.